spacemeshos/product/product_plan.md

 ### Use cases
 - [Available here](mvp1.md)

-1. [go-spacemesh](https://github.com/spacemeshos/go-spacemesh) - Reference implementation of the Spacemesh full node in go-lang for all major PC OSes
+1. [go-spacemesh](https://github.com/spacemeshos/go-spacemesh) - The reference implementation of the Spacemesh full node in go-lang for all major PC OSes

 2. [Spacemesh POET service](https://github.com/spacemeshos/POET) - a public utility used in the Spacemesh proofs of space time protocol

-3. [Spacemesh App](https://github.com/spacemeshos/app) - Spacemesh Wallet and Network Dashboard
+3. [Spacemesh App](https://github.com/spacemeshos/app) - A desktop and mobile app which includes the Spacemesh Wallet and the Spacemesh Network Dashboard

-4. `Spacemesh Gateway` - Foundation deployed nodes providing the `Spacemesh API` over https-json
+4. `Spacemesh Gateway` - Foundation deployed nodes providing the `Spacemesh API` over https-json for wallets and dashboards

 5. [Spacemesh API](https://github.com/spacemeshos/go-spacemesh/wiki/spacemesh-api) - The common API provided by gateways and full nodes

-6. [Spacemesh Tap](tap.md) - Allows users to get `Spacemesh Coins` on testnets for testing purposes
+6. [Spacemesh Tap](tap.md) - Enables users to get `Spacemesh Coins` on testnets for testing purposes

 ---